-- The subject class will attempt to update any of your existing .h5 files to the new format it should be nondestructive (making a backup of the whole file first and then making backups up any tables that it can't create a new version of that fully preserves the data from the previous version), but don't be alarmed when your subject files start updating!
-We advise, as we always do, making a full backup of your data directory before making this update. - Change references in launch_autopilot.sh scripts from autopilot.core.terminal or autopilot. core.pilot to autopilot.agents.terminal or autopilot.agents.pilot, respectively - Update any TrialData declarations in plugin tasks to use the new Trial_Data model.
-See Nafc.TrialData for an example.
-The old pytables IsDescriptor style descriptions will still work, but you will be given a warning every time. - We advise updating pigpio to at least 3c23715 to avoid warnings and make use of some new functionality.
+One thing to be aware of is that the subject class will attempt to update any of your existing .h5 files to the new format - it should be nondestructive (making a backup of the whole file first and then making backups up any tables that it can't create a new version of that fully preserves the data from the previous version), but don't be alarmed when your subject files start updating!
+It might be a good idea to make a full backup of your data directory before making this update (but that's something we recommend anyway).